krazt/pls/README.md

 terminal.
 Additionally, you can use it to generate and modify text and images, given a text description.

 Its name is a short form of "please".
+And careful — `pls` acts a little grumpy when asked out-of-scope questions.

 You can read more about it in the [design document](docs/design_document.md).